JanetMatsen/protocols/_posts/2014-12-20-Nash-Screen-For-ACS-libraries.md

 ## Have ready:
 * Purified ADH.
 	* Takes a while to thaw from -80oC
+	* 150204 idea: move right amount to -20oC the previous night so it goes faster in the AM
 * Fully grown-out autoinduced ACS enzyme variants with controls present on the plate.
   * Include a diagonal stripe of the + control ACS L641P, and some P641L and K609A controls elsewhere
   * Was selective antibiotic included?